Vincit/objection.js/doc/includes/API.md

 import { Model, ref } from 'objection';

 class Person extends Model {
+  static tableName = 'persons';

   static relationMappings = {
     pets: {
       relation: Model.HasManyRelation,
       modelClass: Animal,
       join: {
-        from: 'Person.id',
+        from: 'persons.id',
         // Any of the `to` and `from` fields can also be
         // references to nested fields (or arrays of references).
-        // Here the relation is created between `Person.id` and
+        // Here the relation is created between `persons.id` and
-        // `Animal.json.details.ownerId` properties.
+        // `animals.json.details.ownerId` properties.
 The reference
         // must be casted to the same type as the other key.
-        to: ref('Animal.json:details.ownerId').castInt()
+        to: ref('animals.json:details.ownerId').castInt()
       }
     },